DETAILED ACTION

 However, Warlow et al. teaches a similar device (mobile asphalt machine, Abstract) having a mixing section (comprising mixing trough 51) with a heater (burner 59) and a holding section (aggregate bins 21 and 22) and Warlow et al. further teaches wherein one or more conveyors are operable to be individually controlled by the control unit to deliver a pre-determined amount of each material from the holding section to the mixing section (para.
 [0040]).

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Hwang et al. wherein the one or more conveyors are operable to be individually controlled by the control unit to deliver a pre-determined amount of each material from the holding section to the mixing section.
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have modified the teachings of Hwang et al. wherein the one or more conveyors are operable to be individually controlled by the control unit to deliver a pre-determined amount of each material of the one or more materials from the holding section to the mixing section.

 The person of ordinary skill in the art would have been motivated to control the conveyor speed in order to control the timing by which material enters the mixing unit (Warlow et al., para.
 [0042]) and thereby improve mixing.